-Conners' 3 Overview:
+Conners 4 Overview:

-The Conners 3 is a multi-informant (Self, Parent, and Teacher) assessment of Attention Deficit/Hyperactivity Disorder in children and adolescents between 6 and 18 years of age.
-The checklists consider aspects of the individual's home, school, and social settings to provide a focused and thorough assessment of Attention Deficit/Hyperactivity Disorder and the co-morbid problems most associated with it in children and adolescents.
+The Conners 4 is a multi-informant (Self, Parent, and Teacher) assessment of Attention Deficit/Hyperactivity Disorder in children and adolescents.
+The checklists consider aspects of the individual's home, school, and social settings to provide a focused and thorough assessment of symptoms and impairments related with Attention Deficit/Hyperactivity Disorder and the problems most commonly associated with it.